OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

-x## Code Quality and Build Settings for iOS Apps
+## Code Quality and Build Settings for iOS Apps

 ### Making Sure that the App Is Properly Signed